CAMLT POLITICAL UPDATE

 LEGISLATION

-We are currently in the first year of a 2-year legislative session.
+We are currently in the 2nd year of a 2-year legislative session.
 Public Policy Advocates in conjunction with CAMLT continues to confront legislation to expand scope of practice and efforts to dilute standards.
 At the direction of CAMLT, PPA secured an Author and had legislation introduced to secure grants for training programs.
 Please check the website for ongoing updates on bill status.

-Click on each bill number for access to full text of each measure:
+Click on each bill number for access to full text of each measure

 REGULATIONS